lyonbros/composer.js/docs/relational.md

 The relational model extends the [model](/composer.js/docs/model).
 The idea is that while a model is great for a single record, sometimes you need hierarchies in your data, and you need each part of the hierarchy to be a model/collection.
-The relational model let's you specify a structure and will automatically convert data passed in into that structure.
+The relational model lets you specify a structure and will automatically convert data passed in into that structure.

 This can be very useful if your backing store is a document store, or if your